veertuinc/anka-docs/aws-ec2-mac/using-local-storage.md

   How to set up the local storage disk on your own AWS EC2 Mac AMI
 ---

-According to https://aws.amazon.com/blogs/aws/announcing-amazon-ec2-m4-and-m4-pro-mac-instances/, M4 instances now come with a local storage disk.
-This guide will walk you through how to prepare it in your own AMI.
+According to https://aws.amazon.com/blogs/aws/announcing-amazon-ec2-m4-and-m4-pro-mac-instances/, AWS EC2 Mac M4 instances now come with a local storage disk.
+This significantly improves the performance of Anka VMs running on AWS EC2 Mac instances.
+This guide will walk you through how to prepare an AMI with the local storage disk.

-You'll want to start an instance from our official AMIs.
+Note: You'll want to start an instance from our official AMIs.
 This gives you all of the Anka specific tweaks.

 {{< hint info >}}
-To clarify: You will be creating your own AMI on top of our official AMIs.
-Our AMIs do not ever set a password or enable VNC for security reasons, so these things need to happen in your own AMI.
+Our AMIs do not ever set a password or enable VNC for security reasons, so you'll need to do this in your own AMI.
 {{< /hint >}}

 ### Step 1: Log into the instance